Master of Science in Childhood Education (M.S.)

 Graduate students in the program take coursework in educational theory and practice while gaining invaluable field experience in school and community settings.
-Our students actively analyze and discuss current issues in education and practice research-based strategies for effective teaching.
 We offer multiple opportunities for observation, tutoring, and teaching in varied grade levels in suburban, rural, and urban schools.
-Our faculty and students collaborate with public schools to improve educational equity and excellence for all students.
-Graduates of our program will have the right knowledge and skills to make a positive difference in the lives of the children with whom they work.

 Graduates of our program are fully eligible for initial teaching certification in the state of New York, which has reciprocity agreements with more than 30 other states and jurisdictions.